-In my younger hiking and camping days a good sleeping bag and a hard floor were all I required, but now I seek comfort over convenience as my back needs a good surface for sleeping on.
+In my younger hiking and camping days, a good sleeping bag and a hard floor were all I required, but now I seek comfort over convenience as my back needs a good surface for sleeping on.
 Below are my final 5 fully researched and personally tested double camping cots.
-These are, in my opinion, the best choices on the market today with regards to comfort, mobility, ease of set up and price.
+These are, in my opinion, the best choices on the market today with regards to comfort, mobility, ease of set up, and price.
+Table Of Contents

 So which two-person camping cot to buy?
 The correct term for the outdoorsman is cot and I’ve been trying out some of these as well as talking to fellow enthusiasts about their experiences.
 We whittled the list down to five double camping cots for two.
 I then borrowed an example of each and, along with my wife, took it out into the great outdoors to test its true mettle.

 To avoid repetition, there are matters common to all five camping beds for two listed here.
 I can state emphatically that all the double camping cots score highly in the comfort stakes.
 They may need some extra padding here and there, but a good night’s sleep is virtually guaranteed.
 All the double camping cots are long enough to meet the demands of the tall and sturdy enough for the heavy.